-As Covid-19 exposes weaknesses in our system of health care, so pediatric brain cancer exposes the failure of our medical research investment system to address the urgent, unmet needs of our most vulnerable population–our children.
-In the past four years (114, 115, 116 Congress) of our bringing this message to Washington, there has never been a convenient time to consider the needs of children with DIPG brain cancer, and the terrible reality of their situation: while retaining full cognitive awareness, DIPG children lose control of their bodies–with some in great pain and neurological duress–as with tumor progression eventually respiration ceases.
+As Covid-19 exposes weaknesses in our system of health care, so pediatric brain cancer exposes the failure of our medical research system to address needs of our most vulnerable population–our children.
+In the past four years (114th, 115th, 116th Congress) of our bringing this message to Washington, there has never been a convenient time to consider the needs of children with DIPG brain cancer, and the terrible reality of their situation: while retaining full cognitive awareness, the children lose control of their bodies–with some in great pain and neurological duress–as with tumor progression eventually respiration ceases.
 They are aware of their impending doom as their parents struggle to reckon with it, failing to provide solutions or feel adequate in guiding them to their end, though they try with all their might.
-This cruel experience has continued unchecked for decades, in obscurity and darkness; from diagnosis these children and their families have no hope.
+This cruel experience has continued unchecked for decades in obscurity and darkness; from diagnosis onward, these children and their families have no hope.
 “Go make memories,” parents routinely hear.

-Finally, “Commemorative days” designated by the House were banned presumably due to overuse.
+Finally, “Commemorative days” designated by the House were banned presumably due to frivolous overuse.
 H. Res.
-114 is a clear case meeting the criteria used for previous exceptions made (115C, Protocol 7, Rule 28), and the humanitarian benefit is unquestionable; we submit to you that the original reasons for, and context of this ban with respect to this resolution, ought to be reviewed.
+114 is a clear case meeting the criteria used for previous exceptions made (114th Congress Republican Rules Convention in May 2016, Protocol 7, Rule 28), and the humanitarian benefit is unquestionable; we submit to you that the original reasons for, and context of this ban with respect to this resolution, ought to be reviewed.
 We ask you in all earnestness, in making your decision whether to allow consideration for a vote, to please put the potential benefit to our children in the balance with this question: what possible harm could it bring?
-Please ask yourselves, as ones who truly value America’s children, “which has more import to our citizens”–not to the current politics of the House, but to the American People it was consecrated to represent?
+As leaders of the US House of Representatives, we are asking you to consider which has more import to the American People it was consecrated to represent.

 DIPG Advocacy Group

 H. Res.
 114 Supporters: